 When "Visual & Haptic" is selected, two additional options will come into play: “LKA Sensitivity” tunes the distance to the road markings in order to define the moment when the system will start to apply a steering torque.
 “LKA Strength” defines the corrective steering torque value in order to have a stronger or weaker trajectory deviation.

-When LKA is enabled, the graphics on the screen will show at the glance the system’s knowledge of the lane in front of the car.
+When LKA is enabled in a car with lane change cameras, the graphics on the screen will show at the glance the system’s knowledge of the lane in front of the car.

 - White line: the lane boundary is detected correctly and the LKA system is able to intervene

-- Yellow flashing line: LKA is detecting a very imminent lane departure as your vehicle is moving off-centre
+- Yellow flashing line: Lane departure warning with lane keep assist is detecting a very imminent lane departure as your vehicle is moving off-centre

 - Yellow line: there is a corrective steering torque intervention in progress that is trying to prevent a lane departure